Shawn Daivari: Various alliances (2005–2007)

 On the April 7 episode of SmackDown!, Daivari made his return bringing in the debuting The Great Khali to attack The Undertaker during his match with Mark Henry.
 The next week, Daivari officially presented him to the crowd, hyping him as an "unstoppable monster".
 Over the following weeks, Daivari would accompany Khali to the ring as he attacked various SmackDown! superstars.
 This would all lead up to a match with The Undertaker at Judgment Day on May 21, which Khali would end up winning.
-Daivari and Khali appeared as guests on Piper's Pit on the June 2 episode of SmackDown!, in which Roddy Piper made fun of Khali, who supposedly couldn't speak English.
+Daivari and Khali appeared as guests on Piper's Pit on the June 2 episode of SmackDown!, in which Roddy Piper made fun of Khali, who supposedly could not speak English.
 Eventually Piper stood on the bottom rope, attempting to match height with Khali, he managed to say: "If this was twenty years ago", before Khali grabbed him by the throat.
 Daivari made Khali put Piper down and straightened Piper's jacket disrespectfully, at which Piper slapped Daivari, but was then given a chop by Khali.
 The Undertaker was the original guest on the Pit, but he declined the invitation a few days before.
 Daivari continued to accompany The Great Khali to the ring when Khali wrestled or attacked other wrestlers, but when The Great Khali became inactive due to injury, Daivari was taken off the road as well.

 Daivari and The Great Khali were moved to the ECW brand officially when they made their ECW debuts on the October 31 episode of ECW, in which Daivari defeated "The Reject" Shannon Moore.
 Daivari's original theme music was used as well as his Persian rants on the microphone.
 Afterwards, Moore was manhandled by The Great Khali.
 Daivari continued his winning streak over the next several weeks with The Great Khali usually following up the contest with a chokebomb on Daivari's opponent.
 At December to Dismember on December 3, Daivari got a victory over Tommy Dreamer following a schoolboy roll-up.
 Dreamer then chased Daivari all the way to the back, but The Great Khali appeared and caught Dreamer, planting him on the steel ramp with a chokebomb.
 On the January 8, 2007 episode of Raw, The Great Khali moved to the Raw brand without Daivari.
 The following night, however, Daivari accompanied Khali to the ring for his match against Dreamer on ECW.

 Daivari returned to the SmackDown! brand on the February 9 episode of SmackDown!, defeating then Cruiserweight Champion Gregory Helms in a non-title match.
 He wrestled in a Cruiserweight Open for the WWE Cruiserweight Championship at No Way Out on February 18, won by Chavo Guerrero.
 He began wrestling in the Cruiserweight division.
 He was involved in a feud between Kane and The Great Khali, once again promoting Khali in March.
 His first match against Kane involved him being dragged backstage by Kane's chain and hook leaving his back with multiple bruises.
 A few weeks later, Daivari had a rematch with Kane and was again defeated.